aaronburt/atlas/Reverse Proxy Self-Host/VPS Reverse Proxy via Tailscale.md

 Next boot up the container with `docker compose up -d`

-Initiate the NPM container by executing the command.
 Upon successful execution, the output should indicate 'created' followed by an ID.
 Verify the running container status using `docker ps`.

 #### Signing into NPM

-It's very import to login to the admin panel of the NPM as you need to change the username and password from their insecure defaults.
+It's very important to login to the admin panel of the NPM as you need to change the username and password from their insecure defaults.

 ```
 Email:    admin@example.com